benpages/netlify_starter_site/src/blog/portable-ice-baths.md

 ### Size

 You want to get an ice tub in which you can sit comfortably and submerge your body up to your neck.

-Most ice baths can accomodate people up to 6 feet 7 inches (2 meters tall) and 300 pounds.
-This number can vary slightly based on the brand.
-"Max. suitable height" is a standard spec that you will find listed on the manufacturer's website.
+Most ice baths can accommodate people up to 6 feet 7 inches (2 meters) and 300 pounds (136 kg).
+This number can vary slightly based on the brand and model.
+Look for "max. suitable height" in the product specs to make sure it's the right fit.
 Some brands offer XL versions of their tubs.
-Coldpod, for example, recently release the Ice Pod XL that adds an additional 31.7 gal.
-(120 L) to their original ice bath.
+The Cold Pod XL, for example, is a wider version of the original Cold Pod that offers an additional 120 L to the existing 320.

 <img class="img-fw" src="/assets/blog/portable-ice-bath-size.jpg" alt="">

 ### Cooling mechanism

-Ice baths can be cooled in one of two ways: with ice or via a chiller that automatically keeps the water at a set temperature.
+You can cool ice baths in two ways: with ice or an electric chiller that regulates the water temperature.
 Most portable ice baths use the former.
-You fill them up with cold water and use ice to bring it to your desired temperature.

-One expection is the Ice Pod, by the ThePodCompany which can be cooled either way.
-The company produces a chiller that you can buy in addition to the tub for $999.

-The upside of chillers is that you don't need ice and most can also be used to warm up the water instead of cooling it.
-However, chillers are expensive, bulky, and require an electrical plug.
+You fill them up with cold water and add ice to bring the temperature down.
+One exception is the Ice Pod which is a hybrid.
+For an extra $999, the company will send you a chiller that you can use instead of ice to cool your tub.
+While chillers are incredibly convenient, they are expensive, bulky, and require an electrical plug.

 ### Portability

-Portable ice baths are inflatable and can be folded for easy transport.
-However, there are some exceptions, like the Ice Barrel 400, which is made of hard recycled plastic.
-At 55 lbs, it can still be transported and set up just about anywhere, but with more hassle than other models on our list which weigh under 8 lbs.
+Most portable ice baths are inflatable and can be folded for easy transport.
+However, there are some exceptions, like the Ice Barrel 400.
+It is made of hard plastic that can't be folded or taken apart.
+At 55 lbs, it can still be transported and set up just about anywhere but with more hassle than other models on our list, which weigh under 8 lbs.

 <img class="img-fw" src="/assets/blog/portable-ice-bath-packed.jpg" alt="">

 ### UV resistance

 If you’re going to leave your ice bath outside, you’ll want to make sure it doesn’t get damaged by the sun.
 UV rays can cause materials to deteriorate, fade, and become brittle.
-Therefore, UV protection will help you increase the durability of your ice bath.
+Therefore, UV protection will help you increase the durability of your ice bath if you plan on leaving it outdoors.

 ### Insulation

 Every portable ice bath uses different insulation technology to keep the water as cool as possible.
-The better the insulation, the less often you’ll have to refill with ice.
+The LUMI Recovery Pod, for example, uses 3 layers of thermal insulated TPE (Thermoplastic Elastomers).
+Proper insulation helps keep the water cool inside your tub for a longer time - meaning you’ll have to refill with ice less often.

 <img class="img-fw" src="/assets/blog/portable-ice-bath-insulation.jpg" alt="">

 ### Drain valve

 A drain is an important element that every ice bath should have.
 It allows you to quickly drain the water from the tub when you need to.
-Without a drain, you’ll have to empty out the tub a bucket of water at a time or you’ll have to invest in a submersible pump.
+Without a drain, you’ll have to empty the tub one bucket of water at a time or you’ll have to invest in a submersible pump.
+The models we've chosen for you below all have one.

 <img class="img-fw" src="/assets/blog/portable-ice-bath-drain.jpg" alt="">